sandialabs/pyGSTi/doc/repotools/hooks.md

 `prepare-commit-msg` - Adds `[ci skip]` to commit message if only `.md` and `.txt` files have changed

 `pre-commit` reindents pygsti.
-DOES add changes to the commit and will potentially add files that were meant to be unstaged
+DOES add changes to the commit but will abort if there are unchanged files (So that they aren't accidentally added!).

 ##### master